OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-16.md

 ## 2 Chronicles 16:11

-Now, the acts of Asa from the first to the last, behold, they are written in the Book of the Kings of Judah and Israel.
+The deeds of Asa, from beginning to end, are recorded in the Book of the Kings of Judah and Israel.

 ---